Foods That Cause Acid Reflux – You Need An Acid Reflux Disease Diet

 In addition, some beverages are offenders.
 Tea, coffee, diet soft drinks, soft drinks – all these drinks can add to your acid reflux problem.
 So they need removed from your diet at least for now.

-for many people.
 Ginger tea is also a good remedy to soothe stomach problems and aid digestion.
 I have taken both ginger tea straight and can also buy herbal teas that have ginger as part of the ingredients.

 Foods For Acid Reflux

-It may seem like many of your favorite foods are gone, but often times this is a call to get back to a better diet.
-All kinds of vegetables are good to add to your diet, especially the leafy greens as this adds more minerals to your diet.
+Most kinds of vegetables are good to add to your diet, especially the leafy greens, as this adds more minerals to your diet.
 This helps reduce the acid reflux.

 The exception to this may be vegetables that commonly cause gas such as broccoli and cabbage.
 So don’t eat those in large quantities.